Immigration status and benefits for Afghans in the U.S.

 You can apply for more than one immigration status at the same time.
 Filing an application for asylum or TPS at the same time as your SIV application will not slow down the process.
 Afghans are encouraged to apply for permanent status as soon as possible.

 It is important to seek legal advice from an immigration lawyer or accredited representative.
+Many organizations and lawyers offer free or low-cost legal services.

 Humanitarian parole